lokesh/sketches/README.md

 - prevLocation(s)
 - mass

+**Other inputs**
+- images

 **Saving and browsing presets**
 - A place to browse visuals.

 **Transitions**
 - Animating between states?
 - Wipes?

+**Post-processing**
+- Stacking effects e.g. grain, glitch.
+What about stacking all processess, including automata?

 **Interface**
 - Keep it visible?
 Show the magic?